-The Japanese economy going forward is expected to see a moderate recovery, supported by movements such as normalization of economic activities, improvement in employment and income conditions, as well as accommodative fiscal and monetary policies.
-However, as central banks continue monetary tightening, there is the need to continue monitoring the impact of a slowdown in the global economy centered on the US, rising prices, and fluctuation in the financial and capital markets.
+The Japanese economy going forward is expected to see a moderate recovery, supported by movements such as improvement in employment and income conditions, as well as accommodative fiscal and monetary policies.
+On the other hand, attention should continue to be paid to downside risks of overseas economies, such as monetary policy trends among central banks around the world and concerns about China's future economy, while monitoring the impact of rising prices, situation in the Middle East, fluctuation in the financial and capital markets and other factors.

-In the central Tokyo office building leasing market, although a gradual recovery is expected with the normalization of economic activities on the back of the downgrading of COVID-19 to a Class 5 disease, the slowing pace of recovery in office demand due to the uptake of the hybrid work style of in-office and telecommuting, and the impact of a supply of multiple large-scale office buildings expected in 2023 and 2025 continue to warrant close monitoring.
-In addition, rising electricity charges associated with rising resource prices and the impact on borrowing rates associated with interest rate hike warrant caution.
+In the central Tokyo office building leasing market, demand recovery is expected centering on office buildings in highly competitive location due to employees returning to offices and re-recognition of office functions.
+However, the impact of a new supply of large-scale office buildings in central Tokyo expected in 2025 continues to warrant close monitoring.
+In addition, the impact on borrowing rates associated with interest rate hike warrant caution.

-In the office building transaction market, backed by the favorable financing environment, among other factors, the property acquisition appetite among overseas investors, real estate companies and funds (including J-REITs) is expected to remain strong.
+In the office building transaction market, backed by the favorable financing environment, interest rate differentials with overseas markets, yen depreciation, among other factors, the property acquisition appetite among overseas investors, real estate companies and funds (including J-REITs) is expected to remain strong.
 However, we will need to monitor how the market develops alongside changes in the socioeconomic situation.